esparno/red-take-home/README.md

 ```

 ## Data
-ALl of this output is available by default by just running `./submitJob.sh` without making any changes at all.
+All of this output is available by default by just running `./submitJob.sh` without making any changes at all.

 ### Toppings
 ```aidl